tengge1/ShadowEditor/README.md

 ESLint, Go, Shader languages support for VS Code, TOML Language Support.
 ```

+## Contributing

+ShadowEditor is a project for both users and developers.
+You can contribute and try you idea on this
+project.
+No pension, but a lot of fun.

+To contribute, please read the contribution guidelines: [CONTRIBUTING.md](CONTRIBUTING.md)

 ## Frequently Asked Questions

 1. Failed when upload models.